YoloCares

 Galileo Place is one of few programs that YoloCares does not typically offer for free, as revenue is required to run the program, and philanthropy alone has not been sufficient to support program costs.

-Scholarships will allow participants to attend Galileo Place up to five days per week for 6 hours per day, freeing overtaxed and exhausted caregivers for work commitments, respite, and other needs made almost impossible when caring for a loved full time.
+Scholarships will allow participants to attend Galileo Place up to five days per week for 6 hours per day, freeing overtaxed and exhausted caregivers for work commitments, respite, and other needs made almost impossible when caring for a loved one full time.

 Caregivers report that their loved ones are eager to attend Galileo Place.
 They look forward to the arts and crafts, music, games, drumming, exercise, food, and social time with friends.
 They go home happy, tired, and find easier and more restful sleep.
 For many, without Galileo Place, they would sit at home in complete isolation.

-2025 Big Day of Giving donations will support the Galileo Place Scholarship Program during the latter part of the year.
+2026 Big Day of Giving donations will support the Galileo Place Scholarship Program during the latter part of the year.

 Equity Statement